spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/import-stores.md

 last_updated: Oct 1, 2024
 ---

-This document describes how to import a store with related entities.

 {% info_block warningBox %}

 Dynamic Multistore is currently running under an *Early Access Release*.
 Early Access Releases are subject to specific legal terms, they are unsupported and do not provide production-ready SLAs.
 They can also be deprecated without a General Availability Release.
 Nevertheless, we welcome feedback from early adopters on these cutting-edge, exploratory features.

 {% endinfo_block %}

-This document outlines the minimum data set required for a new store, enabling customers to place orders.
+This document describes how to import a store with related entities.
+This is the minimum data set required for a store to enable customers to place orders.

 To add a new store DE for region {REGION} perform data import for the following entities:

-# Store configuration
+## Store configuration

 - store

 **data/import/common/{REGION}/store.csv**